-This summer’s biggest trend is healthy-looking skin, and it’s no secret that it starts from the inside out.
-Uncovering the roadmap to summer glow can be a challenge, so we’ve got some tips to make sure you’re beaming all year long.
+The summer’s biggest trend is healthy-looking skin, and it’s no secret that it starts from the inside out.
+Uncovering the road map to summer glow can be a challenge, so we’ve got some tips to make sure you’re beaming all year long.

 Skin cells, much like your other cells, are made up of water.
-Without it, skin can becomes dry, flaky and lacklustre.
-Dehydration, the effect of not drinking enough water, can weaken your skin, making itless resilient to toxins, and playing directly against your goals of having healthy, glowing skin.
-It can be hard to tell how much to drink, and how often.
+Without it, skin can become dry, flaky and lackluster.
+Dehydration, the effect of not drinking enough water, can weaken your skin, making it less resilient to toxins, and playing directly against your goals of having healthy, glowing skin.
+It can be hard to tell how much to drink, or how often.
 Since the water you drink will reach all of your internal organs before it hits your surface organ (yes, your skin is an organ), it’s important that you drink at least 8 glasses a day to ensure your cells are being well nourished.

 You owe a lot to your moisturizer.
 A good one keeps your skin quenched and nutrients a-flowing, which can help you achieve more radiance overall.
 As the seasons change, so do your skin’s needs, so it’s important to switch them up throughout the year.
-While thicker creams may suit dry, cracked skin through the winter, this may give you more coverage than needed during the hotter months.
-There are many moisturizers on the market, some including ingredients that promise an instant plump or perk, but our advice for the summer months?
-Opt for a water-based formula with SPF.
-It’s the perfect antidote to envelop your skin with moisture, leaving it happy, healthy and protected.
-Alternatively, a hydrating gel like this one to help restore radiance to your skin tone and promote skin elasticity and firmness.
+While thicker creams may suit dry, cracked skin through the winter months, this may give you more coverage than needed during the hotter ones.
+There are many moisturizers on the market, some including ingredients that promise an instant plump or perk, others with extra markings we can’t pronounce, but our advice?
+In the summer, opt for a water-based formula with SPF.
+It’s the perfect antidote to envelop your skin with moisture without overwhelming it with product, leaving it happy, healthy and protected.
+Alternatively, a hydrating gel like this one can help restore radiance to your skin tone and promote skin elasticity and firmness.